 One of the much-awaited Hindu annual festivals is Ganesh Chaturthi.
-The eldest child of Lord Shiva and Goddess Durga, Ganesha is also named as Ganapati or Vinayak.
+The eldest child of Lord Shiva and Goddess Durga, Ganesha is also named Ganapati or Vinayak.
 He’s revered as the deva of intellect, the messiah of individuals from distress, and a patron of art.
-He’s the one with the tusk, Ekdanta, and also the face of an elephant, Gajanana.
+Moreover, he’s the one with the tusk, Ekdanta, and also the face of an elephant, Gajanana.

 It is celebrated in the month of August.
 Animated rituals, prayer offerings, extravagant embellishments, and sweets, with various public performances span over 10 days.
-At the end of this period, the visarjan or idol immersion takes place.
+However, at the end of this period, the visarjan or idol immersion takes place.

 How is the festival celebrated?